 Funding renewable energy projects in Alberta

-The Bioenergy program supports the development of a Bioenergy industry that contributes to Alberta’s supply of renewable energy through the production of biofuels and novel value-added products.
+The Bioenergy program supports the development of a Bioenergy industry that contributes to Alberta’s supply of renewable energy through the production of renewable fuels and novel value-added products.
 The program invests in projects that develop and/or deploy waste or biomass conversion technologies.

 How the program works

-We support innovation as a key part of the transition to a low carbon future and enable the participation of Alberta’s urban and rural communities.
+The program is an important part of the transition to a new carbon future and circular economy and enables the participation of Alberta’s innovation community, urban and rural communities and industries throughout the value chain.
 The goals of the Bioenergy program are connected with the ARIF 2030 targets:

 How project funding works